 Each of the Participants for the Pledged Agreements will be an Illinois unit of local government.
 A discrete borrower may be a Participant with respect to more than one Pledged Agreement.
-As noted above under "PROJECTED CASH FLOW AND DEBT SERVICE TABLE-Characteristics of Initial Pledged Agreements," on the date of issuance of the Series 2016 Bonds, only MWRD will have Initial Pledged Agreements having an outstanding principal amount exceeding twenty percent (20%) of the aggregate outstanding principal amount of all Initial Pledged Agreements (the "Participant Criteria for Continuing Disclosure").
-As a result, MWRD will be an "Obligated Participant" on the date of issuance of the Series 2016 Bonds.
+As noted above under "PROJECTED CASH FLOW AND DEBT SERVICE TABLE-Characteristics of Initial Pledged Agreements," on the date of issuance of the Series 2017 Bonds, only MWRD will have Initial Pledged Agreements having an outstanding principal amount exceeding twenty percent (20%) of the aggregate outstanding principal amount of all Initial Pledged Agreements (the "Participant Criteria for Continuing Disclosure").
+MWRD became an "Obligated Participant" on the date of issuance of the Series 2016 Bonds.
 The outstanding principal amount of Bonds and the composition of the Pledged Agreements pledged to secure the Bonds will change over time due to scheduled principal amortization and prepayments, if any, releases and substitutions and the issuance of additional series of Bonds or other Additional Indebtedness.
 As a result, additional Participants may hereafter satisfy the Participant Criteria for Continuing Disclosure and will be deemed at such time to be an "Obligated Participant".
-On the date of issuance of the Series 2016 Bonds, MWRD will deliver and, at any time another Participant becomes an Obligated Participant, such Participant will be required to deliver, to the Authority a Continuing Disclosure Undertaking in substantially the form contained in APPENDIX E-"FORM OF OBLIGATED PARTICIPANT CONTINUING DISCLOSURE AGREEMENT".
+On the date of issuance of the Series 2016 Bonds, MWRD delivered the MWRD Undertaking (as hereinafter defined), and, at any time another Participant becomes an Obligated Participant, such Participant will be required to deliver, to the Authority a Continuing Disclosure Undertaking in substantially the form contained in

+APPENDIX E-"FORM OF OBLIGATED PARTICIPANT CONTINUING DISCLOSURE AGREEMENT".
 See also "CONTINUING DISCLOSURE".
-An Obligated Participant's continuing disclosure obligations remain for so long as the Series 2016 Bonds are outstanding or, if sooner, such time as all payments due under its Pledged Agreement have been made or its Loan is no longer outstanding under a Pledged Agreement.
+An Obligated Participant's continuing disclosure obligations remain for so long as the Series 2017 Bonds are outstanding or, if sooner, such time as all payments due under its Pledged Agreement have been made or its Loan is no longer outstanding under a Pledged Agreement.

 MWRD is a frequent issuer of municipal obligations and its financial information and operating data is generally available from the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access system ("EMMA").
-MWRD most recently posted with EMMA on July 22, 2016 its Continuing Disclosure Report for Year 2015 (the "2015 MWRD Report").
-On the date of issuance of the Series 2016 Bonds, MWRD will execute and deliver to the Authority a Continuing Disclosure Undertaking in substantially the form contained in APPENDIX E in which MWRD will agree to provide, for such period of time as described above, financial information and operating data substantially in the form of the financial information and operating data included in the 2015 MWRD Report.
+MWRD most recently posted with EMMA on July 27, 2017 its Continuing Disclosure Report for Year 2016 (the "2016 MWRD Report").
+In the undertaking delivered by MWRD on the date of issuance of the Series 2016 Bonds (the "MWRD Undertaking"), MWRD agreed to provide, for such period of time as described above, financial information and operating data substantially in the form of the financial information and operating data included in the 2016 MWRD Report.
 Continuing disclosure information with respect to MWRD can be found on EMMA at the base CUSIP number for MWRD, which is 167560.